Answer a few simple questions to make your document in minutes

 Making a Lease Agreement

-A Lease Agreement is a contract between two parties (a lessor and a lessee) that outlines the terms of renting property.
+A Lease Agreement is a contract between two parties (a "lessor" and a "lessee") that outlines the terms of renting property.
 When it comes to a residential rental, the lessor is the property owner or landlord, and the lessee is the tenant.
+Signed by both parties, this essential document helps to set reasonable expectations for the tenancy.
+It defines what you will be responsible for as a landlord and what actions you'll take if the lease is not followed.
+You can tap or click "Make document" to take a closer look at our sample Lease Agreement.

 Making a free Lease Agreement online is simple.
 Just answer a few questions, and Rocket Lawyer will build your document for you.
-The whole process can take less than 10 minutes.
+When you have all of the details prepared, the whole process can take less than 10 minutes.

 You'll need the following information: